Dreaming381/Latios-Framework/Documentation~/Core/README.md

 ### Collection Components

-Why in the world does Unity think that collections only belong on systems?
+Why in the world does Unity think that collections only belong on systems or singletons?
 Did they not watch the Overwatch ECS talks?

-All joking aside, they support them in two different ways:
+All joking aside, they support them in three different ways:

 -   Class components implementing `IDisposable`, which works but allocates GC
--   Unsafe collections which you have to be extra careful using
+-   Collections which you have to be extra careful using to avoid memory leaks and don’t provide automatic dependency management
+-   Singletons which only provide dependency management for contained collections (which is really bizarre)

-I wasn’t really satisfied with either of these solutions, so I made my own.
+I wasn’t really satisfied with these solutions, so I made my own.
 They are structs that implement `ICollectionComponent`.

 **Warning: Managed components and collection components are not real components.
 There are some special ways you need to work with them.**